The location of high-degree vertices in weighted recursive graphs with bounded random weights: Extended results for the and cases

 \begin{remark} A more general result as in Proposition~\ref{prop:momentconvwrt} holds in this particular example as well.
 However, as only the factorial moments of $\wt X_j^{(n)}(B),\wt X_{\geq j}^{(n)}(B)$ are of interest for Theorem~\ref{thrm:gammappp}, these more general results are omitted here. \end{remark}

-We observe that the limit of the rescaled label of the high-degree vertices in the above results is not a standard normal, as is the case in Theorems~\ref{thrm:betappp} and~\ref{thrm:betacond}.
-Since the higher-order terms of the asymptotic expression of the degree are of the same order as the second-order rescaling of the label of the high-degree vertices, this causes a correlation between the higher-order behaviour of the degree and the location.
-The mean $-1/\sqrt{c_1\theta(\theta-1)}$ is negative for any choice of $c_1>0,\theta\in(1,2)$, so that high-degree vertices have a slightly smaller label (i.e.\ are a little bit older) compared to the cases described in the aforementioned theorems.
-We conjecture that such behaviour can be observed when considering vertex-weight distribution with equally light or lighter tails only, but not with heavier tails than as in~\eqref{eq:gumbex}.
+We observe that the behaviour of the labels of high-degree vertices in the above results is different e.g.\ Theorem~\ref{thrm:conddegloc}.
+Since the higher-order terms of the asymptotic expression of the degree are of the same order as the second-order rescaling of the label of the high-degree vertices, this causes a correlation between the higher-order behaviour of the degree and the location, so that more complex behaviour is observed.